So I have had my planning meeting – what’s next?

 It is really important to remember that your core budget can be used flexibly, so you can organise your supports in the way that best suits you.
 The items in capacity building and capital tend to be a bit more fixed.
 If you are not sure about anything, make sure you ask your LAC.

-You can read more on getting your plan into action on the NDIS website.
+You can read more on using your NDIS plan from Booklet 3 on the NDIS website.

 Managing your plan